sulu/sulu-docs/bundles/security/index.rst

     2fa_login_check_admin:
         path: /admin/2fa_check

-After this configuration and clearing the symfony cache it is possible to enable 2fa authentication in the profile of the user which is logged in.
+Finally, after adjusting the configuration and clearing the symfony cache, it is possible to enable two-factor authentication via the administration interface in the profile of the logged-in user.

 .. _security mechanisms of Symfony: http://symfony.com/doc/current/book/security.html